nakabonne/tstorage/README.md

 It massively optimises ingestion as it allows the database to slice data extremely efficiently in small chunks and process it all in parallel.

 ## Usage
+By default, `tstorage.Storage` works as an in-memory database.
 The below example illustrates how to insert a row into the process memory and immediately select it.

 ```go